- Determined who must receive a Form 1099-MISC;

 Making General Form Errors

-Completing the 1099-MISC forms on your own could result in simple errors such as using ink that is too light, forgetting decimal points, inserting font that is too large or too small, or mis-formatting data such as the payee name.
+Completing the Form 1099-MISC on your own could result in simple errors such as using ink that is too light, forgetting decimal points, inserting font that is too large or too small, or misformatting data such as the payee name.

-Using tax software such as BoomTax could help avoid or minimize such simple errors.
+Using tax software such as BoomTax could help avoid these simple errors and helps you to file before the deadline.